 - a.
 Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets; - b.
-The unit cannot exceed 4,000 square feet in gross floor area; and - c.
+The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot; and - c.
 Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries.